 - Vincent inspires Max to be a better man

 - They visit a jazz club and a nightclub

 - Like marriage vows, only death will part them.

-Max’s face in the jazz club reveals how compelling this is.
-He listens in to the Charlie Parker dialogue with rapt attention, as though the man sitting beside him didn’t just throw a body in the trunk of his car.
+Max’s face in the jazz club reveals how persuasive this dynamic is.
+He listens in on the Charlie Parker dialogue with rapt attention, as though the man sitting beside him didn’t just throw a body in the trunk of his car.

 In a story all about pseudo replacements (bosses, father figures), Vincent even stands in for the woman Max let slip through his fingers.